japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-JoinStateWatermarkPredicate.md

 `JoinStateWatermarkPredicate` is the <<contract, abstraction>> of <<implementations, join state watermark predicates>> that are described by a <<expr, Catalyst expression>> and <<desc, desc>>.

-`JoinStateWatermarkPredicate` is created using <<spark-sql-streaming-StreamingSymmetricHashJoinHelper.md#getOneSideStateWatermarkPredicate, StreamingSymmetricHashJoinHelper>> utility (for [planning a StreamingSymmetricHashJoinExec physical operator for execution with execution-specific configuration](IncrementalExecution.md#state))
+`JoinStateWatermarkPredicate` is created using [StreamingSymmetricHashJoinHelper](StreamingSymmetricHashJoinHelper.md#getOneSideStateWatermarkPredicate) utility (for [planning a StreamingSymmetricHashJoinExec physical operator for execution with execution-specific configuration](IncrementalExecution.md#state))

-`JoinStateWatermarkPredicate` is used to create a <<spark-sql-streaming-OneSideHashJoiner.md#, OneSideHashJoiner>> (and <<spark-sql-streaming-JoinStateWatermarkPredicates.md#, JoinStateWatermarkPredicates>>).
+`JoinStateWatermarkPredicate` is used to create a [OneSideHashJoiner](spark-sql-streaming-OneSideHashJoiner.md) (and [JoinStateWatermarkPredicates](spark-sql-streaming-JoinStateWatermarkPredicates.md)).

 [[contract]]
 .JoinStateWatermarkPredicate Contract